Moon Over Buffalo: Productions

 Directed by Tom Moore, Moon Over Buffalo opened on Broadway at the Martin Beck Theatre on October 1, 1995, where it ran for 309 performances, after 22 previews and an out-of-town tryout in Boston.
-Philip Bosco was nominated for the Tony Award, Best Actor in Play and Carol Burnett was nominated for the Tony Award, Best Actress in a Play.
+Philip Bosco was nominated for the Tony Award, Best Actor in a Play and Carol Burnett was nominated for the Tony Award, Best Actress in a Play.

 The play opened in London at the Old Vic under the title Over The Moon in October 2001.
 Directed by Ray Cooney, the cast starred Frank Langella and Joan Collins.

 The D.A.
 Pennebaker documentary entitled Moon Over Broadway follows the show from rehearsal period through Broadway opening.
 The film documents the time during rehearsal when the play had to be stopped due to a technical problem and Burnett "for half an hour just did the Carol Burnett Show.
 She's born to be out there."